shapeshed/nodejsbook.io.examples/chapter07/example01/README.md

 Then open your browser at [http://127.0.0.1:3000][1]

 You will see a basic Express site.
 Then browse to [http://127.0.0.1:3000/about][2].
-Along with 404 head you will see
+Along with 404 header you will see

     Cannot GET /about